osimosu/osimosu.github.io/_posts/2021-07-12-how-to-implement-multi-factor-authentication-using-yesid.markdown

 #### Step 3.
 Register Device

-When a user logs in to their **trusted** device for the first time, the device is registered with YES IDENTITY's backend using the `Devices API`.
+When a user logs in to their **trusted** device for the first time, the device is registered with Authorize.ID's backend using the `Devices API`.
 The API expects a JWT token (in the Authorization header) signed using the client's private key obtained from **step 1**.